A Spring Hill couple got an unexpected visitor Tuesday when 74-year-old David Dinwoodie drove his car through their house.

 "Too many things could fall on him," Knauff said.
 "The best place for him was right where he was."

 Dinwoodie, of 6531 Spring Hill Drive, was taken to Spring Hill Regional Hospital.
+Hospital officials would not release any information Tuesday evening regarding his condition.

 His wife, Mary, said her husband blacked out once before and she suspected that might have happened Tuesday.